 We have Individual Volunteering and Group Volunteering opportunities.
 For individual volunteering, submit the online application and attend an orientation.
-(Please note our next scheduled volunteer orientations will be Saturday July 19th at 11 am and Saturday August 2nd at 11 am.)
+(Please note our next scheduled volunteer orientation will be Saturday December 6th at 11a.m..)
 Once you submit your application, more details will automatically be emailed to you.
 Check your spam in the event you don’t receive the auto generated email.
 Group volunteers are also welcome.
 To set up a group volunteer event, email email@example.com to get details.
 Rebuilding Exchange provides an educational, fun, and often physically exhilarating experience for volunteers.
 Volunteers are critical to the success of our organization and the benefits volunteers receive are numerous.
 Volunteering gives you the opportunity to connect to a large sustainability community, while boosting your skills!

 As a Rebuilding Exchange volunteer, you might be asked to help with loading and unloading vehicles, sorting materials (trim, lumber, electrical supplies, lighting), painting, pulling nails, sweeping, measuring doors, helping with merchandising material, administrative tasks, greeting customers, special events, and outreach.
 Our needs are different from day to day and we always have tasks for you to help us with.

 Please complete the volunteer form below to get started.

 Please note that completion of this application does not guarantee a matching Volunteer Position will be available.

 A few things to keep in mind before you volunteer:

 - Always wear closed-toed shoes.
 Work boots are great; steel-toed shoes are best.

 - Wear clothes you don’t mind getting dirty.

 - Bring work gloves if you have them.
 (We have extras, but it’s nice to wear your own.)